airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 to program with.
 For information about the Linux C library, see the manual at http://www.gnu.org/software/libc/manual/

-Remember that EAX-INDEXED holds the system call numbers, and that the return values and error codes are also stored in EAX.
+Remember that _%eax_ holds the system call numbers, and that the return values and error codes are also stored in _%eax_.
 PERCENTeax PERCENTebx PERCENTecx PERCENTedx

   -----------------------------------------------------------------------
-  EAX
+  _%eax_
   -----------------------------------------------------------------------
   1